CONSTITUTION OF PRIMETIME BUSINESS AND PROFESSIONAL WOMEN’S ASSOCIATION

-9.1 A Nominations Committee comprising 3 active members shall be appointed by the Board.
+9.1 A Nominations Committee comprising at least 3 active members shall be appointed by the Board.

 9.2 The role of the Nominations Committee is to accept and qualify nominees for Board positions for election at the AGM and appointment during the Board year.

 9.3 All nominees and proposers shall be active voting members and nominations will be submitted on the prescribed form.

 9.4 The Nominations Committee will advise the Board of the results of qualification by the agreed timeline.